Facilities and Projects

 ASU Renewable Energy Initiative

-The Appalachian State University Renewable Energy Initiative (REI), a student-led referendum to create a fund for renewable energy projects on campus, received overwhelming support for clean energy with 82% of the voting student body favoring this $5 student fee increase.
-The recent vote for renewal received 93% support in the Spring of 2007.
+The Appalachian State University Renewable Energy Initiative (REI) is a student-led referendum to create a fund for renewable energy projects on campus.
 The purpose of this fund is to demonstrate ASU's responsible stewardship of this mountain community with the installation of renewable energy production technology on campus to increase both awareness and use of clean energy.
 The REI taskforce is comprised of ASU students, faculty and staff.
 This committee researches potential projects to utilize this pool of student fees.
 To learn about completed and current projects, visit the website by following the link below! http://rei.appstate.edu/

 Appalachian Energy Center